If people depend on you financially, you probably need to buy term life insurance.

 As I mentioned earlier, term life insurance is designed to replace your income for your dependents.
 Figuring out your financial obligations is the first step to buying a term insurance policy.

-Clark recommends coverage for 10 times your annual salary.
+Clark recommends term life insurance coverage for 10 times your annual salary.
 So if you make $50,000 a year, Clark recommends $500,000 of life insurance.

-Use common sense to determine your term length.
+Use common sense to determine your term insurance length.
 Base it on your age, your financial circumstances and that of your dependents.

 For example, if your only child is four years old, you plan to pay for his or her education, you have 20 years left on your mortgage and you don’t plan to retire in the next 20 years, you should consider a 20- or 30-year term.

 If you’re married, don’t have children, you and your wife plan to retire in the next 15 years and you have 10 years of mortgage payments left, a 15-year term makes sense.

 Step 2: Filter Your Search To Include Only Financially Strong Companies

 The biggest risk you take when you buy term life insurance is that your insurance company will go out of business while you policy is in effect.